-The Financial Services Institute (FSI) at HLSCC serves as a facilitator for capability building and human resource development within the financial services industry of the British Virgin Islands.
-FSI courses provide participants an opportunity to sharpen their knowledge and skills of the financial services sector, and to obtain an internationally recognized industry qualification.
-While many FSI students are already employed in the financial services industry, other students undertake FSI courses as a pathway to enter the industry.
-FSI courses are often studied after one has completed an Associate Degree at HLSCC, or as part of career change from another private or public sector vocation.
+The Robert Mathavious Institute for Financial Services at HLSCC serves as a facilitator for capability building and human resource development within the financial services industry of the British Virgin Islands.
+The Robert Mathavious Institute for Financial Services courses provide participants an opportunity to sharpen their knowledge and skills of the financial services sector, and to obtain an internationally recognised industry qualification.
+While many Robert Mathavious Institute for Financial Services students are already employed in the financial services industry. other students undertake the Robert Mathavious Institute for Financial Services courses as a pathway to enter the industry.
+The Robert Mathavious Institute for Financial Services courses are often studied after one has completed an Associate Degree at HLSCC, or as part of career change from another private or public sector vocation.

-The FSI delivers courses and provides examinations for the following professional bodies: The Institute of Chartered Secretaries and Administrators (ICSA), the Society of Trust and Estate Practitioners (STEP), the International Compliance Association (ICA), and the Association of Chartered Certified Accountants (ACCA).
+The Robert Mathavious Institute for Financial Services delivers courses and provides examinations for the following professional bodies: Coporate Governance Institute CGI, the International Compliance Association (ICA), and the Association of Chartered Certified Accountants (ACCA).